Meet a Graduate: Dr. Nancy Runton, PhD in Health Services

 Nancy has worked with children and adolescents for three decades in promoting health and is currently a pediatric nurse practitioner in the public school system and in primary care practice in Alexandra, Virginia.
 Her career has influenced her dissertation, which examines school-based health centers and their relationships to youth risk behaviors.

 She is excited to walk across the stage at the July 12 commencement ceremony and be publicly acknowledged as Dr. Runton.
 “Walden has an array of talented staff who are there to assist you every step of the way.
-The Writing Center, library, research center, and Career Services teams are all available whenever you need them.
+The Writing Center, library, research center, and Career Planning and Development teams are all available whenever you need them.
 Walden supports students’ academic goals at every step of the way, helping them go on to graduate,” she says.